 Olivia Hale is in her final semester at IUPUI in Public Safety Management.
 In addition, Olivia of beginning the accelerated master's program in Criminal Justice and Public Safety Management at the O'Neill School with a minor in Religious Studies.
 After completing her degree, she plans to enter into the career path of federal law enforcement, specifically in counterterrorism or a special investigations unit.
 Olivia chose IUPUI and O'Neill School because of the diversity the campus has to offer.
 In the future, Olivia plans to work in a larger city where she can be exposed to many different individuals, and she knows that IUPUI and O'Neill School will provide her with the absolute best instructors and academic experiences.
 Olivia is currently a cadet in the Indiana University Police Department Program.

-Chase Simpson will graduate with his bachelor's degree in Public Safety Management in fall 2021.
-Chase wishes to pursue a career in law enforcement.
+Chase Simpson graduated with his bachelor's degree in Public Safety Management in fall 2021.
 Chase comes from a diverse family with firefighters and police officers.
 He has felt a calling since high school when he began getting involved in police community relations.
 Chase was a part of the Lawrence Police Explorer Post and oversaw the fundraising for the post.
-He is currently a part-time police officer with the IU Police Department at the IUPUI division.
+He is currently a police officer with the IU Police Department at the IUPUI division.

-Reece Thompson has spent his last 4 years at the O'Neill School working toward his bachelor's degree in Public Safety Management with a minor in Civic Leadership.
-Reece chose O'Neill School of Public and Environment Affairs because it offered the degree and programs he needed to fulfill his short and long¬ term goals.
-Reece started achieving these goals by interning with the Indiana State Fairgrounds and Indiana State Police where he learned the key elements of public safety.
-After these opportunities he continued to stick with law enforcement at Indiana University Police Department in their cadet program where he is now a full sworn police officer.
+Reece Thompson has spent his last 4 years at the O’Neill School working toward his bachelor’s degree in Public Safety Management with a minor in Civic Leadership.
+Reece chose O’Neill School of Public and Environment Affairs because it offered the degree and programs he needed to fulfill his short and long-term goals.
 Reece chose to study Public Safety Management with a minor in Civic Leadership because of the unique combination of degrees that highlights his work inside and outside of IUPUI.
 He feels this degree makes him capable of pursing a leadership position in law enforcement.
-After graduation, Reece plans to seek career opportunities in central Indiana in a law enforcement officer position.
 His long-term goal is to become a future leader in law enforcement.

-Darian is a second generation police officer aspiring to a career with the Indiana State Police, Indianapolis Metropolitan Police Department or the Marion County Sheriff’s Department.
-Darian has already gained some security experiance having worked for Excise and the Indianapolis Motor Speedway.
-Darian enjoys fishing, hunting and weightlifting. (updated 8/17).
+Darian is a second generation police officer.
+Darian gained some security experience having worked for Excise and the Indianapolis Motor Speedway.
+Darian enjoys fishing, hunting and weightlifting.

 Jacob is a 2016 graduate of South Dearborn High School.
-He received an AS in Criminal Justice through Ivy Tech Community College then transferred to Indiana University East where he is working to complete his bachelor’s.
+He received an AS in Criminal Justice through Ivy Tech Community College then transferred to Indiana University East to complete his bachelor’s degree.

-Recently, August 2019, Jacob was hired by Aurora Police Department as an officer.
+In August 2019, Jacob was hired by Aurora Police Department as an officer.
 Both Jacob’s father and grandfather were law enforcement officers, making him a third generation officer.
 Jacob was fortunate enough to be hired by the same department his grandfather served as Chief of Police over 35 years ago.
+His younger brother, Bret, is a deputy for the Dearborn County Sheriff Office.

 Jacob is looking forward to a long, rewarding career in law enforcement.